aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/shapes/shape-options/working-with-the-shadow-effect-of-shape-or-chart/_index.md

 - [GetTransparency()](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/shadoweffect/gettransparency/)

 ## **Working with the Shadow Effect of Shape or Chart**
-The following sample code loads the [source excel file](5115425.xlsx) and accesses the first shape in the first worksheet and sets the sub-properties of [GetShadowEffect()](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/shape/getshadoweffect/) property and then saves the workbook in the [output excel file](5115411.xlsx).
+The following sample code loads the [source Excel file](5115425.xlsx), accesses the first shape in the first worksheet, sets the sub‑properties of the [GetShadowEffect()](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/shape/getshadoweffect/) property, and then saves the workbook to the [output Excel file](5115411.xlsx).

 ```cpp
 #include <iostream>